Ahmad Zaidi Adruce

-Personal life
+Early life and education

-Ahmad Zaidi was born on 29 March 1924 to Muhammad Noor (father) and Siti Saadiah (mother) on a small boat on the Rajang River near Kampung Semop, Daro, Sarawak.
-His father was a farmer while his mother was a housewife.
-He was adopted by descendents of Syarif Masahor (a Rajang basin chief that opposed Brooke rule from 1860 to 1862).
-Sharifah Mai was a daughter of Syarif Masahor.
-She has a unmarried daughter named Sharifah Dayang Aisah who later adopted Ahmad Zaidi.
-Sharifah Mai also has a childless son named Wan Abu Bakar Adruce.
+Ahmad Zaidi Adruce bin Muhammed Noor was born on 29 March 1924 in Kampung Semop, near the Rajang River in central Sarawak, to Mohammad Noor and Siti Saadiah.
+His father was a farmer, while his mother was a housewife.
+He received a "relatively good" education for a native of Sarawak under British colonial rule.

+During his early life, Ahmad Zaidi was adopted by descendants of the prominent Malay nobleman, Syarif Masahor.
+Sharifah Mai, a daughter of Syarif Masahor, had an unmarried daughter named Sharifah Dayang Aisah, who later adopted Ahmad Zaidi.
+Sharifah Mai also had a childless son, Wan Abu Bakar Adruce.
-Ahmad Zaidi Adruce was married to Hjh Hamsiah Bte Hj Ismail (born 22 November 1923) and had eight children.
-During his exile in Indonesia, he later married Toh Puan Datuk Patinggi Hajjah Rosmiati Kendati, and had four more children.

-Education

-At 5 years old, he was sent to two schools, Chung Hua and also Abang Ali in Sibu, where he developed interest in poetry, gymnastic and acting.
-At age 12 he passed his standard seven exam with exemplary marks – which at the time was an achievement far beyond what was expected of a young man born and raised in Sarawak.
-Ahmad Zaidi was an exceptionally bright student, who was always either first or second in class throughout his primary and secondary education.
-After his standard seven exam, he moved to Kuching to further his studies and joined St. Thomas school in 1936, where he graduated with a Junior Cambridge qualification in 1938.
-Out of 63 students, he was among the seven who passed – and of the seven, Ahmad Zaidi was the only bumiputera.
-He joined an Anglo-Chinese school in Singapore in 1938 and graduated in 1939 at 15 years old with a Cambridge School Certificate, and was at the time the only bumiputera to have achieved such an honour.
+At the age of five, Ahmad Zaidi Adruce was enrolled in two schools in Sibu: Chung Hua Primary School and Abang Ali Primary School.
+It was during this time that he developed an interest in poetry, gymnastics, and acting.
+At the age of 12, he passed his Standard Seven examination with "exemplary marks" — an exceptional achievement for a young man born and raised in Sarawak.
+Ahmad Zaidi was an outstanding student, consistently placing either first or second in his class throughout his primary and secondary education.

+Following his Standard Seven examination, Ahmad Zaidi Adruce moved to Kuching in 1936 to continue his studies at St. Thomas School, where he graduated with a Junior Cambridge qualification in 1938.
+Out of a class of 63 students, he was among only seven who passed — and the only bumiputera among them.
+He later attended the Anglo-Chinese School in Singapore in 1938 and graduated in 1939, at the age of 15, with a Cambridge School Certificate, becoming the only bumiputera to attain such a distinction at the time.

-In November 1940, Ahmad Zaidi joined the Sultan Idris College in Tanjung Malim, Perak, where he studied until the Japanese invasion in 1941, when he was forced to flee to Singapore.
-In 1942 he was sent to Java to study Veterinary Medicine at Buitenzorg College in Bogor.
-He did not complete his veterinary training when the war ended in 1945 and was instead pulled into fighting against the Dutch in Indonesia, where he witnessed first-hand the early days of the Indonesian National Revolution.
-In 1947, he returned to Sarawak where he was then appointed as a teacher at Batu Lintang Training Center.
-During that year he also set up the first Sea Scout movement in Borneo and took his students sailing as far as Tanjung Datu on the western tip of Borneo Island and as far north to the Saribas River, an enterprise that would later help him establish an intelligence and underground movement to assist the Republic of Indonesia in their guerilla warfare against the Dutch.
+In November 1940, Ahmad Zaidi Adruce enrolled at Sultan Idris Training College in Tanjung Malim, Perak (now Universiti Pendidikan Sultan Idris).
+He studied there until the Japanese invasion in 1941 forced him to flee to Singapore.
+In 1942, he was sent to Java to study veterinary medicine at Buitenzorg College in Bogor.
+However, his studies were disrupted by the end of the Second World War and the subsequent political upheaval in Indonesia.
+Despite these challenges, he remained in Java and aligned himself with Indonesian republicans after the Dutch returned to reassert colonial control.

+Between 1946 and 1947, Ahmad Zaidi Adruce became actively involved in the Indonesian National Revolution.
+He joined the Indonesian Navy's 4th Base (Pangkalan IV Angkatan Laut Republik Indonesia or ALRI) based in Mojokerto, East Java.
+He was appointed as a captain and served as head of the Special Operations Intelligence (SOI) unit.